cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 ## Create a Compute Shader

 We can perform the preprocessing steps more quickly on the GPU.
 In Unity, we accomplish this with [compute shaders](https://docs.unity3d.com/Manual/class-ComputeShader.html).
 Compute shaders are pieces of code that can run parallel tasks on the graphics card.
-This is beneficial since we need to perform the same operations on every pixel in an input image.
+This is beneficial since we need to perform the same operations on every pixel in an image.
 It also frees up the CPU.

 ### Create a New Folder